 Baseball became a medal sport at the Summer Olympics beginning in 1992.
 It had been a demonstration sport in several previous Olympics.
 The competition is overseen by the International Baseball Federation (IBAF).
 Baseball and softball were voted out of the 2012 Olympics in London, England, however both sports will return to the program in 2020 when the games are held in Tokyo, but will not be present in 2024.

 Baseball first appeared as part of the Olympics in 1912 in Stockholm, Sweden.
 It was added to the program as a non-medal sport of foreign origin.
 An American team consisting of track and field athletes played against Sweden's first baseball club Vesterås.
 At the 1936 Olympics in Berlin, Germany, two American teams played versus each other, again as a demonstration event.
 Baseball was scheduled to be part of the program at the cancelled 1940 Olympics in Tokyo.
 The 1952 Olympics in Helsinki, Finland featured a modified form of the baseball called pesäpallo, played between two Finnish teams.
 The 1956 Olympics in Melbourne, Australia featured an one-game exhibition between an Australian team and an American Army team.
 The 1964 Olympics in Tokyo, Japan featured a game between a team of collegiate all-stars from the United States and Japan.

 Demonstration tournaments for baseball were held at the 1984 in Los Angeles (the only time it was not a sport of foreign origin) and 1988 in Seoul, South Korea.
 Eight teams competed in each year; Japan defeated the United States in the final in 1984, and the United States defeated Japan in the 1988 final.

 Baseball was added as an official event in 1992.
-It was an eight team tournament consisting of a round-robin, and a four team semifinals and finals.
+It was an eight-team tournament consisting of a round-robin, and a four-team semifinals and finals.
 All players were required to be amateurs.
-In 2000 players were allowed to be professionals.
+Starting in 2000 professional players were allowed.